 Cannabis is personal in ways that most retail categories will never be.
 It affects your mood, your sleep, your social interactions, how you experience the world.
 Someone buying a sativa before a hike is making a different choice than someone buying the same cannabinoid blend to manage anxiety at night.
 The product is technically identical.
 The context is completely different.

-A human budtender picks up on context.
+A human sales associate picks up on context.
 They ask follow-up questions.
 They notice if you're nervous about trying something new.
 They remember that three weeks ago you said the last batch was a little too intense.
 They adapt in real time.

 An AI system optimizes for conversion.
-It sees you bought a 20% THC sativa three times.
+It sees that you bought the same product type several times.
 It flags that same product for you the next time you log in.
 It's efficient.
 It's logical.

 But it's not the same as someone saying, "Last time you mentioned you were trying to sleep better.
 How's that been going?
 Maybe we try something slightly different this month."